nsidc/qgreenland/doc/CONTRIBUTING.md

 you can always [email the QGreenland team](mailto:qgreenland.info@gmail.com).

-# Layer Requirements
+### Layer Requirements

 In order for a new dataset to be added to QGreenland, we strongly encourage public archival with OGC-compliant metadata.
-If data is not publicly archived or stored in a weird format, maintenance of that layer takes an order of magnitude more effort.
+If data is not publicly archived or stored in a weird format, maintenance of that layer takes an order of magnitude more effort and therefore we are unable to promise permanent inclusion of such data.
 File formats that are particularly challenging include:
 Raw binary grids, excel files, word documents.
 We prefer geotiffs or netcdfs for raster data, and geopackages or shapefiles for vector data.